Post job

 Boston, MA jobs

-The primary responsibility of the tutor is to provide one-on-one or group support to students in an equitable fashion who are currently enrolled in English, Literature, and ESL courses.
-Assisting students with homework, projects, test preparation, papers, research and other academic assignments.
-Demonstrating academic best practices for specific subjects and assignments, including research and writing.
-Working with students to help them understand key concepts, especially those learned in the classroom.
-Providing students positive and constructive feedback.
-Building meaningful connections with students from diverse backgrounds.
-Requirements: A Bachelor's degree in English, Creative Writing, Communications, Literature, Education or a related area is required.
-A Master's degree is preferred.
-1+ years of tutoring experience preferred.
-The tutor is needed Tuesday and Friday 9am to 5pm in-person.
-Ability to work independently.
-Proven ability to work with a diverse faculty, staff, and student population.
-Additional Information: Hourly Rate: $35.31 (part-time, non-benefited) Hours: Up to 18.5 hours per week Effective Date: Open Until Filled Applicants who do not meet the qualifications as noted above are encouraged to put in writing precisely how their background and experience has prepared them with the equivalent combination of education, training and experience required for the responsibilities of this position.
-Please note that as a condition of employment, the final candidate will undergo Criminal Offender Record Information (CORI) and Sex Offender Registry Information (SORI) background screenings in accordance with state regulations.
+The primary responsibility of the English tutor is to provide one-on-one or group support to students in who are currently enrolled in writing-focused, English, literature, and ELL courses.
+The tutor's work is informed by best practices and the mission of TASC.
+The Professional English Tutor will also be responsible for the following: * Assisting students with homework, projects, test preparation, papers, research and other academic assignments. * Demonstrating academic best practices for specific subjects and assignments, including research and writing. * Working with students to help them understand key concepts, especially those learned in the classroom. * Providing students positive and constructive feedback. * Building meaningful connections with students from diverse backgrounds. * Attending staff meetings several times each semester.
+Requirements: * Bachelor's degree in English, Creative Writing, Communications, Literature, Education or a related area is required. * Fluency in Spanish and/or Haitian Creole in addition to English desired. * Ability to work independently. * Proven ability to work with a diverse faculty, staff, and student population. * The tutor is needed Monday and Wednesday 9am to 5pm in-person on the Chelsea campus.
+Preferred Requirements: * Master's degree is preferred. * 1+ years of tutoring or related experience preferred.
+Additional Information: Salary: $35.31 an hour at 16 hours a week.
+Part-Time Non-Benefited Position. * Applicants who do not meet the qualifications as noted above are encouraged to put in writing precisely how their background and experience has prepared them with the equivalent combination of education, training and experience required for the responsibilities of this position. * Please note that as a condition of employment, the final candidate will undergo Criminal Offender Record Information (CORI) and Sex Offender Registry Information (SORI) background screenings in accordance with state regulations.
 The results of these screenings may impact the hiring decision.
 Application Instructions: To be considered for this position please upload the following documents to your account: * Resume * Cover Letter Please be sure to address the Required Qualifications in your documents.
 If you need assistance applying through this website please contact our online Help Desk HERE

 • Part-time Teacher / Tutor